With Nothing Left To Sell, RadioShack Is Selling Itself To People

 What is sad about this is the existence of more Sprint stores.
 Mobile carrier stores are pointless and just take up space.
 I want them all to shut down, and for these companies to give the money they

 Fizzling the dreams of the Maker movement?
-(Score:2)
+(Score:3)

 For R/C cars, planes, drones the selection online is far better than any one store could ever provide.

 If I need a cable I go to Monoprice or Amazon.
 It seems any physical entity charges highway robbery for the most mundane of cables.
-I can buy what I
+I can buy what I need plus backups/extras for the same price as any brick and mortar store.

+For computer stuff we have a Micro Center near us, every time I visit the place is busy.
+They stock everything needed to build a PC if you want to buy local, or you can walk out with a complete system.
+Sales people at Micro Center generally know what's going on, or will summon someone who does if it's not their department.

+The cell phone stores are pretty ubiquitous and can provide more in depth service, although I've gotten my two last phones from one of the online resellers.
+My MVNO is happy to point me at the reseller and tells me exactly which one to buy.
+Phone shows up at my house and I activate it with a few mouse clicks.

 RadioShack Is Selling Itself to People?
 (Score:2)